Poland Is Underrated – Here Are 7 Reasons You Should Visit

 It’s Cheap AF

 Seriously!
-Right now the Polish Zloty is about 26 cents in USD.
+Right now the Polish Zloty is about 25 cents in USD.
 And there’s no inflation of prices – you can get a meal for under 40PLN easily.
 Yes – roughly $10.
 Many of the meals I had were about 20-35PLN.
-And it’s not like you need to find a guidebook of places to go on the cheap; almost every place is super affordable.
+And it’s not like you need to find a guidebook of places to go on the cheap; almost every place is super affordable, so you can just walk around and find something.
 So find a cheap flight to Poland, get an inexpensive hostel or hotel, and you can rest assured that you won’t spend much per day on food.
 Easy budget destination.

 Also, museums and activities vary in price from 4-25PLN, which is still about $1-6.
 You can get a lot for your money.